H.R. 6529: Protecting Families from AI Data Center Energy Costs Act

 Federal Energy Regulatory Commission

-FERC is directly affected because it must organize and lead the technical conference within 90 days of enactment and then produce a report within 180 days after the conference ends.
+FERC carries the workload: it must organize and lead the conference within 90 days and produce a report within 180 days of the conference ending.

 AI data center operators

-Operators of data centers used for artificial intelligence models are explicitly identified as large loads and are expected to participate in discussions about whether they should bear more of the costs they create for the grid.
+Operators of AI data centers are named as large loads and are expected at the table for a discussion about whether they should cover more of the grid costs they create.

-Utilities and transmission providers must participate in the conference and may face pressure to justify existing rate structures or consider new ways to assign costs linked to large loads.
+Utilities and transmission providers must take part and may face questions about their existing rate structures and how they assign costs linked to large loads.

 Department of Energy

-The Department of Energy is named as a required participant, meaning it will have to contribute expertise on power demand, grid planning, and the effect of large new electricity users.
+DOE is a required participant, meaning it will contribute expertise on power demand, grid planning, and the effect of large new electricity users.

 On the Record